5 Risks of Putting Off Retirement Planning

 Take charge of your retirement planning

 Fewer than half of Americans have tried to calculate what they’ll need to live comfortably in retirement, and even individuals who have scrupulously saved worry that they won’t have enough.
 By planning now, you can determine what you’ll need.
-If your current savings fall short, formulate a strategy for getting there.
+If your current savings fall short, formulate a strategy to get you there.

 Lastly, have the conversation about where you want to live during your retirement years.
 Senior living communities are a valid item for discussion when you are planning for retirement.
 Different communities, locations, and levels of care will alter the cost of living, which can have a drastic effect on finances if you put off retirement planning until it’s too late.